JustinRaver/Learning-C/README.md

 chapter.

-My hope is this will not only be a resource to me now and in the future, but also to others in their journey to learning the C Programming language
+My hope is this will not only be a resource to me now and in the future, but also to others in their journey to learning the C Programming language.
 As I progress through this goal I will attempt to update this README with additional resources that I have found helpful.